fikrikarim/blik-challenge/READMETOO.md

 ### 17:35 - 18:08
 - Continue creating the layout.
 I got a little problem how to put the search bar in the middle of the MenuBar

+### 18:34 -
+- I think we can use flexbox for styling the graph size and location.
+Let's try that.
+-